azorya/KafkaNotes/cmak.md

     ./sbt clean dist

 The building process takes some time.
-It downloads quite a bit in the ~/sbt directory.
-At the end we must have _cmak-3.0.0.4.zip_ file in the _target/universal_ directory.
+It downloads quite a lot into the ~/sbt directory, and we end up with the _cmak-3.0.0.4.zip_ file in the _target/universal_ directory.

     zconsult@kafkaqa3:~/stage/CMAK/target/universal$ ls
     cmak-3.0.0.4.zip  scripts